-Tri-C courses that are part of the Ohio Transfer Module (OTM) or Transfer Assurance Guide (TAG) are guaranteed to transfer to any public college or university in the state.
+Tri-C courses that are part of the Ohio Transfer 36 (OT36) (previously known as the Ohio Transfer Module/OTM) or Transfer Assurance Guide (TAG) are guaranteed to transfer to any public college or university in the state.
 A complete listing of Tri-C OTM and TAG courses is available in the college catalog.

-Most technical courses taken as part of an applied degree program will not transfer and apply towards major requirements at your four-year school.
+Most technical courses taken as part of an applied degree program are not guaranteed to transfer and/or apply towards major requirements at your four-year school.

 How can I find out how my Tri-C coursework and degree will apply to my intended major at my transfer school?

-Four-year schools will provide you with an official transfer credit evaluation outlining how your Tri-C coursework and degree apply to your intended major once you have been accepted.
+Once you have been accepted, four-year schools will provide you with an official transfer credit evaluation outlining how your Tri-C coursework and degree apply to your intended major.
 Some schools will provide an unofficial transfer credit evaluation prior to application.
 Contact the Tri-C Transfer Center for assistance with securing an unofficial transfer credit evaluation.